octue/windeurope72hours-elevations-api/README.md

-# WindEurope 72 Hours Challenge: Elevations API
+# WindEurope 72 Hours Challenge: Octue Elevations API

 ## Summary

-A REST API deployed as a Google Cloud Function that returns the ground elevations of the coordinates sent to it.
+A serverless REST API that returns the ground elevations of the coordinates sent to it.
 The API accepts any of the following as inputs:

 - H3 cells (a [hierarchical, hexagonal coordinate system](https://h3geo.org/) that combines position with resolution in a single index)